How to Qualify for Settlement Loans

 Types of Cases Eligible for Funding

-In order to be considered for pre-settlement funding, your attorney is required to provide some information about the lawsuit.
+To apply for pre-settlement funding, your attorney must provide some information about the lawsuit.
 Pre-settlement loans are possible for many types of lawsuits, but companies typically work with individuals who were demonstrably injured by the defendant.
-The following are types of lawsuits that are frequently eligible for pre-settlement funding:
+The following types of lawsuits are frequently eligible for pre-settlement funding:

 - Personal injury